MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 With the adoption of cloud and DevOps models, security must adapt to changes, so it doesn't become an impediment to business and progress.
 Security adaptations include people processes like creating the right roles and responsibilities, and automation and technical tools like scanning, testing, and Infrastructure as Code.
 These tools are part of a DevOps pipeline that enables innovation and fast delivery times, while still meeting security requirements.

 The temptation is to begin by doing what you do today, but the key takeaway is that if you try to do in the cloud exactly what you do today on premises, you will fail.
 Cloud adoption is an opportunity to learn, update skills, and increase the organization's security posture.
 You can position security to be an enabler rather than a blocker by streamlining security as part of the development to production process.
-If you use 10-20 year-old tools and processes, you inherit or introduce 10-20 year-old security challenges, problems, and frustrations to the business.
+If you use 10-20 year-old tools and processes, you inherit or introduce 10-20 year-old security challenges, problems, and frustrations.
 Cloud adoption is your chance to start fresh.

 Starting fresh begins with an understanding of the cloud.